Skip to Main Content

 Decreased white blood cell counts

 Decreased white blood cell counts are common with SARCLISA and certain white blood cells can be severely decreased.
-You may have an increased risk of getting certain infections, such as upper and lower respiratory tract infections and urinary tract infections.
+Fever can occur with low white blood cell counts and may be a sign that you have an infection.

-Your healthcare provider will check your blood cell counts during treatment with SARCLISA.
-Your healthcare provider may prescribe an antibiotic or antiviral medicine to help prevent infection, or a medicine to help increase your white blood cell counts during treatment with SARCLISA.
+Your healthcare provider will check your blood cell counts during treatment with SARCLISA and may prescribe a medicine to help increase your white blood cell counts.

 Tell your healthcare provider right away if you develop any fever or symptoms of infection during treatment with SARCLISA.